 It wasn’t just that the 3-hour-and-16-minute film was expertly crafted.
 Though documentaries like “Night and Fog” (1955) and “Shoah” (1985) had already catalogued the ravages of the Third Reich, Spielberg’s feature about a German industrialist who saved more than a thousand Polish Jews ignited younger generations’ commitment to “never again” just as Holocaust survivors and witnesses were beginning to die out.
 In a 2013 interview, the director said, “The shelf life of ‘Schindler’s List’ has renewed my faith that films can do good work in the world.”

 Really, as an introduction to both the horror and the goodness of which humans are capable, it was the ultimate Spielberg vehicle.
 And that was my problem in a nutshell.
 As the film’s credits rolled and people around me sniffed, I stormed out of the theater, saying, “Leave it to Spielberg to find the feel-good story of the Holocaust.”
 Not yet a critic (I was still in school), my reaction was profoundly personal.
-I am the descendant of Jews from Krakow, where this film is set, and my line is extremely whittled as a result.
-The film was bound to make me cry, but also bound to hit too close to home for me to forgive any Hollywoodizing of one of the most monstrous chapters of the 20th century and my ancestral line.
+I am the descendant of Jews from Krakow, where this film is set, and my family line was nearly eradicated as a result.
+The film was bound to make me cry and bound to hit too close to home for me to forgive any Hollywoodizing of one of the most monstrous chapters of the 20th century and my ancestral line.
 By the time that infamous image of a little girl’s red coat punctuated the film’s painterly cinematography, I was positively foaming at the mouth.

 I see the film differently now.
 Whereas a quarter-century ago I only recognized Spielberg’s saccharine manipulation, now I register how carefully he built his case using the exact tools for which my younger self faulted him.